 For many, today is a sombre one.
-The 11th of November, Armistice Day, marks the date that World War One ended, but it's also come to represent a day of remembrance for all those who've died fighting in wars – hence the name that's now more commonly used, Remembrance Day.
+The November 11, Armistice Day, marks the date that World War One ended, but it's also come to represent a day of remembrance for all those who've died fighting in wars—hence the name that's now more commonly used, Veterans Day.

 Independent think-tank British Future has been active in openly countering these kind of voices.
 Last year, for example, they sought to hush radicals trying to intimidate Muslims who observed war commemorations with statistical reports about the role that Muslims have played in wars of the past.
-Organisations like this believe that the misguided opinions of the British far-right are perpetuated – in part, at least – by a hazy omission on the part of many historians.
+Organizations like this believe that the misguided opinions of the British far-right are perpetuated—in part, at least—by a hazy omission on the part of many historians.
 It's this over-simplified, euro-centric narrative, they say, that leaves history open to exploitation by right-wing extremists and Islamists alike.

 According to an ICM survey carried out last year on behalf of British Future, 78 percent of people in the UK are totally unaware of this contribution to the war by people of other faith groups and ethnicities.

 "[There is] a symbiotic relationship of extremisms in our society," said Katwala.
 "I don't think it's any surprise that Anjem Choudary's various fronts and the EDL grew up together in the playgrounds of Luton.
 The Islamist extremists and the white far-right extremists need each other, feed off each other, and help each side verify its 'them and us' narrative of grievances to its target audience."

 Over half of the UK's 3 million Muslims are under 24 years old.
 Katwala argues that young people deserve an inclusive narrative and that a shared look at history is a necessary part of a shared society, with equal ownership over what it means to be British.